 Still have questions about the Casper format or other aspects of the test?
 We answer 19 Casper Test FAQs in another Casper guide.

 Casper is designed to provide admissions committees with an evaluation of the kind of person you are beyond your hard skills, grades, and other credentials.
 Very few aspects of the medical school application inform admissions committees about your soft skills and bedside manner.
 Someone who looks excellent on paper may be completely ineffectual when it comes to dealing with patients in a professional and ethical way—and that’s where Casper comes in.

-  Review our 15 different Casper preparation strategies that will help you succeed on test day.
+Yes—you can prepare!
+Review our 15 Casper preparation strategies that will help you succeed on test day.